 I attended my first birth as a toddler on my family farm, eagerly squatting beside a horse of mine and rubbing her neck as she labored to push a gangly, wet foal into the world.
 Time and again on the farm, as I gingerly tended to wiggling bundles of foals, puppies, kittens, and chicks, I reveled in the birth process as natural, normal, and radiant.
-In college and graduate school, this passion for supporting birth and those who give birth led me do to research on relationships, family-building, and healthcare for women and LGBTQ+ individuals, culminating in a dissertation on the transition to first-time parenthood for lesbian couples.
-As I worked through these issues theoretically, I realized that I was yearning to be present for the moments I was researching - experiencing them instead of hearing and writing about them - so I began training to become a doula through a dynamic, world-changing organization.
+In college and graduate school, this passion for supporting birth and those who give birth led me to do research on relationships, family-building, and healthcare for women and LGBTQ+ individuals, culminating in a dissertation on the transition to first-time parenthood for lesbian couples.
+As I worked through these issues theoretically, I realized that I was yearning to be present for the moments I was researching — experiencing them instead of hearing and writing about them — so I began training to become a doula through a dynamic, world-changing organization.

 After becoming a BEST-certified birth doula, I founded All Bodies Birth with the mission of combining my theoretical knowledge and practical training to provide specialized birth support primarily for marginalized people.
 Besides my work as a doula, I am a sociology PhD, a roller derby skater, and a befriender of cats.
 And I am so excited to meet you! (pronouns: she/her)

 All Bodies Birth is committed to providing pregnancy and birth support that is attentive to the unique identities and needs of each pregnant person and their family.
-We know that reproductive journeys do not occur independent of social context and are aware of how systems may disadvantage or marginalize families made up of LGBTQ+ and nonbinary individuals, people of color, religious minority individuals, people who are incarcerated, young people and teenagers, non-native English speakers, and members of other marginalized groups.
-We go beyond cultural sensitivity to provide truly inclusive, power-informed care that honors and values the differences among birthing people and their reproductive needs.
+I know that reproductive journeys do not occur independent of social context and I’m aware of how systems may disadvantage or marginalize families made up of LGBTQ+ and nonbinary individuals, people of color, religious minority individuals, people who are incarcerated, young people and teenagers, non-native English speakers, and members of other marginalized groups.
+I go beyond cultural sensitivity to provide truly inclusive, power-informed care that honors and values the differences among birthing people and their reproductive needs.